django-cms/django-cms/docs/extending_cms/extending_page_title.rst

     {% if request.current_page.iconextension %}
         <img src="{% static request.current_page.iconextension.url %}">
     {% endif %}

+Where ``request.current_page`` is the way to access the current page that is rendering the template.

 It is important to remember that unless the operator has already assigned a page extension to every page, a page may not have the iconextension